dhrunlauwers/knowledge-base/git/git-quick-start.md

 >*git add .*
 - Track everything in current working directory
 >*git rm \<filename>*
+- Remove tracking from specific files
+>*git status*
-- e used to remove tracking from specific files git status	 may be used to obtain tracking information on files git commit -m "text describing changes"	  commit or update the change in the repository git commit -a -m "text describing changes"	Automatically picks up all untracked changes in the commit (shortcut so you can skip git add <filename>
+- Obtain tracking information on files
+>*git commit -m "text describing changes"*
+- Commit or update the change in the repository
+>*git commit -a -m "text describing changes"*
+- Automatically picks up all untracked changes in the commit (shortcut so you can skip git add <filename>

 ##Managing What is Tracked with .gitignore